Ellingham, Norfolk: Governance

-Easton is part of the electoral ward of Ditchingham & Earsham for local elections and is part of the district of South Norfolk.
+Kirby Cane & Ellingham Parish Council covers the two adjacent civil parishes.
+For elections to South Norfolk District Council, Ellingham is part of the electoral ward of Ditchingham & Earsham.
+For Westminster elections, following boundary changes that came into effect in 2024, the area is part of the Waveney Valley constituency which is represented by Adrian Ramsay of the Green Party.

-The village's national constituency is South Norfolk which has been represented by the Labour's Ben Goldsborough MP since 2024.

 War Memorial

 Ellingham War Memorial is a stone Latin-cross in St. Mary's Churchyard.
 The memorial lists the following names for the First World War: